 3.4.27 Highways England have consulted with IAMP LLP, Local Authorities, Local Access Forum and stakeholders regarding the potential use of IAMP TWO facilities in lieu of the NMU structure over the A19.
-The consultees supported the integrated NMU solution and so Highways England have prepared additional assessments for examination to support the integrated solution which is entitled "Environmental Statement Addendum - Environmental effects of using integrated NMU Route" (Application Document Reference: TR010024/APP/6.11).
-A drawing of the preliminary integrated NMU solution and can be found in Appendix A of the aforementioned report.
+The consultees supported the integrated NMU solution.
+Having considered the information currently available, the Applicant has concluded it will not progress the integrated NMU provision at this juncture.